 - Add the three cups of water and blend this with the chopped nuts for about a minute.

 - Pass the mixture through a “nut bag” or some muslin.
 If you have a nylon or cotton bag lying around it may work as a nut bag.
 Squeeze the pulp to press out all remaining milk.
 Store the milk the fridge (mine was still fine after a week).
 The nut pulp can be put to various uses, from muffins to burgers to a Pâté-like spread.

 Hazelnut milk is one of the more expensive milks to make – cheaper options include peas, rice, and even oats – but it was still pretty reasonable.
 With hazelnuts (from Oregon) costing around $8 per lb., it ended up costing around $2.70 to make 750 mL of milk from one cup of hazelnuts.
 I’ve read that homemade almond milk is much better than store-bought, so I may try that next, but I prefer the idea of using hazelnuts.
 Hazelnut trees can be grown on hilly or “marginal” land that’s not useful for conventional agriculture, will produce nuts for decades (even a century) and require few agricultural inputs.

-In part 2, I’ll look into the sustainability and social impact of various plant-based milks.
-Cheerio!
+In part 2, I’ll look into the social and environmental impact of various plant-based milks.